arslan-charyyev/dinogram/README.md

 ### Dependency considerations

-Unfortunately Deno 2 breaks jsr dependency, so the project has to stay on v1 until a fix or a workaround is available for v2.
+Unfortunately, Deno 2 breaks the `JSDOM` dependency, for which I have not been able to find a suitable replacement.
+Hence, the project has to stay on v1 until a fix or a workaround is available for v2.

 Most libraries are fetched from `jsr` or `npm`.
 However, there are some
 exceptions:

-- `jsdom` is sourced from esm.sh because sourcing it from npm doesn't fetch its peer dependency `canvas`
+- `jsdom` is sourced from esm.sh because sourcing it from npm doesn't fetch its peer dependency `canvas`.
-- `grammy` libraries are sourced from deno-land because sourcing them from npm breaks their typings
+- `grammy` libraries are sourced from deno-land because sourcing them from npm breaks their typings.

 ## 🙏🏻 Acknowledgements